vibeus/vibe-website/content/order/_index.md

       channel: Amazon Buyer
       stars: 5
       date: Jan.
 2020
-      review:
+      review: |
+        **Best digital whiteboard I've used**

-        "**Best digital whiteboard I\u2019ve used**\n\nThere are a few options\
-        \ out there for digital/collaboration boards.\nI originally purchased the Samsung\
+        There are a few options out there for digital/collaboration boards.
-        \ Flip 2 and had to return it due to its lack of cloud collaboration\nand Samsung-only\
-        \ browser that did not allow for browser-based tools...\n"
+        I originally purchased the Samsung Flip 2 and had to return it due to its lack of cloud collaboration and Samsung-only browser that did not allow for browser-based tools...
       url: https://www.amazon.com/gp/customer-reviews/R24TBM6GLRVDRL/ref=cm_cr_dp_d_rvw_ttl?ie=UTF8&ASIN=B081LPL772
 bottom_cta:
   title: i18n-content-order-_index-bottom_cta-title